wheelodex/wheel-filename/README.rst

    processing.
 If the filename is invalid, raises an ``InvalidFilenameError``.

 ``ParsedWheelFilename``
-   A class representing the components of a wheel filename.
+   A namedtuple representing the components of a wheel filename.
 It has the following attributes and methods:

    ``project``